minsun-ss/learning-gossip-glomers/README.md

 I think batching would be ideal in which I can provide indexes after the fact and not with the reply.
 Maybe I can by returning the msg much later?

+# Challenge 6a

+I passed this challenge, but think the edge cases on the test aren't tested for this portion that rigorously.
+Is each transaction meant t  be atomic?
+But not sure.